brennancheung/prie/README.md

 Normally inputs and outputs are wrapped in a `StackObject` automatically for us.
 A `StackObject` contains a type and a value.
 Most of the time we are only dealing with the values.
 What looks like an _integer_ or a _string_ on the stack is actually wrapped inside of a `StackObject`.
 We use ` `` ` symbol (backquote) to control escaping.
-For input params it will pass in the entire StackObject and just its value.
-For output params it will take what the block returns and wrap it inside of a `StackObject` with the corresponding _type_ from the stack declaration output params.
+For input params it will pass in the entire StackObject not just its value.
+For output params, it will take what the block returns and wrap it inside of a `StackObject` using the corresponding _type_ from the stack declaration output params.

 We can also return multiple values by simply wrapping the return value in an array.